arch-based/sfetch/README.md

 Edit config.mk to match your local setup (sfetch is installed into the /usr/local/bin namespace by default).

-Afterwards enter the following command to build and install sfetch (if necessary as root):
+Afterwards enter the following command in order to build and install sfetch, then, clean the compiled binary. (if necessary, as root):

-    make clean install
+    make install clean

 Usage